-Students who are eligible for veterans', dependents', or reservists' V.A. education benefits should visit SDSU-Imperial Valley Campus, Veterans Affairs Office (VAO).
-Services available through the VAO include assistance in applying for education benefits, coordinating the V.A. work/study program, and processing tutorial assistance paperwork.
+Students who are eligible for veteran, dependent, or reservist V.A. education benefits should visit SDSU-Imperial Valley Campus, Veterans Affairs Office (VAO).
+Services available through the VAO include assistance in applying for education benefits, administering the Cal Vet Fee Waiver program, coordinating the V.A. work study program, and processing tutorial assistance paperwork.

 Students planning to attend SDSU should contact the Veterans Affairs Office two months before the beginning of their first semester to be advised on how to file for benefits.
-For additional information about the VAO or the services provided, please telephone (760) 768-5507, or visit the office located in Student Affairs.
+For additional information about the services provided, please telephone (760) 768-5507, or visit the office located in Student Affairs.